miniwinwm/BluePillDemo/BluePillDemo_OptionBytes/readme.txt

 Reading is simpler, you just use the HAL API to read one of the 2 user data bytes at a time.

-Here's a further problem - the HAL options byte code is broken.
+Here's a further problem - the HAL options byte driver code is broken.
 It is fixed in this project.
 The file that needs copying from this project is...

 Drivers/STM32F1xxHAL_Driver/Src/stm32f1xx_hal_flash_ex.c